WestonWhiteUCD/qb-churn-mlops/README.md

 1. Checks out the latest code on a fresh Ubuntu runner
 2. Installs dependencies
-3. Runs 5 pytest unit tests — verifying feature integrity, probability range, and directional correctness
+3. Runs 5 pytest unit tests where we were verifying feature integrity, probability range, and directional correctness
 4. Deploys to EC2 if all tests pass (SSH → git pull → docker rebuild → container restart)

 ---